aniel Boone served with George Washington in 1755 during the French and Indian War, under British General Edward Braddock.

 The old pioneer always kept the respect of red men and white, of friend and foe, for he acted according to his belief."

-A direct descendant of Daniel Boone is the award-winning actor and singer, Pat Boone.
+A direct descendent of Daniel Boone is the award-winning actor and singer, Pat Boone.
+Three Secular Reaons Why America Should Be Under God